hamidrezaen/dns-resolver/README.md

 I decided to do some of the homework assignments and searched GitHub for the most recent available assignments for this course.
 I found this repository containing the second practical assignment from the same university and the same instructor in fall 2023.

 This program answers A class queries from `dig` command.
-It reads the domains and their corresponding IPs from `/etc/myhosts` file.this
+It reads the domains and their corresponding IPs from `/etc/myhosts` file.